 Overview of the Five Accessibility Standards

 The Accessible Customer Service standard was the first standard developed to become law and it came into force on January 1, 2008.
 The standard addresses business practices and training needed to provide better customer service to people with disabilities.
-Public sector organizations were required to comply by January 1, 2010.
-Nonprofits and businesses are required to comply by January 1, 2012.

 The government has now released the next set of standards – the Integrated Accessibility Standards Regulation.
 The new set of standards include: Information and Communications; Employment; and Transportation.